AthenZ/athenz/roadmap.md

 and decide which features will be implemented during that quarter.
 Additionally, we implement several smaller features as they're requested by our customers.

+# Q3 2021

+- Micro Segmentation: Service Identity based ACLs (IP Table update)
+- Extend ZMS CLI to output YAML based on server schema
+- Support multi-version policies with option to specify a specific version as default/active
+- Update ZTS to use its own Athenz X.509 client certificate for the instance provider callbacks
+- Provide a capability to dynamically determine which roles require certificates
+- UI: Allow user to configure some common settings while creating a role

 # Q2 2021

 - Micro Segmentation: Service Identity based ACLs (IP Table update)